griffinsharp/influncd/README.md

 ## Background
 Data is a beautiful, incredibly powerful thing, but is far too often not presented as such.
 INFLUNCD hopes to help better visually represent who influenced, and to what degree, the current landscape of popular music in Western culture.
 Discovering more about your favorite musician's favorite musician in just a few clicks away.

-Start by hovering over a slice of the graph until you find an artist you're interested in.
-Then, give it a click and triggering an animation.
+Start by hovering over slices of the graph until you find an artist you're interested in.
+Then, give the slice a click, which will trigger an animation.
 Once the artist profile takes up the whole graph, feel free to check them out.
-Once you're done, navigate back to the full graph by clicking on any blank space outside of the graph.
+Once you're done with your research, navigate back to the full graph by clicking on any blank space outside of the graph.
 For more on how I made this visualization, where I sourced the data, or any other questions, first check out the 'about' tab on the left side of the page.
 If you still have questions, or just would like to connect, my socials can be found right below the 'about' section.
 Enjoy!

 ## Functionality & MVP
 With this data visualization of the 100 Most Influential Artists, users will be able to: